CrooLyyCheck/GamerulePlaceholder/README.md

 Example: ```%gamerule_keepInventory_world%``` → “true” or “false”.

-# Placeholders cheme for current world
+# Placeholders scheme for current world
 ```%gamerule_currentworld_<rule>%```

 Returns the gamerule value from the requesting player’s current world.